tksiu/machine-learning-project-archive/readme.md

-## Welcome! for those who are interested
+## Welcome! for those who are interested:

 This repository is my personal archive documenting the projects I did in the past attempting to implement different machine learning and data science methods under the contexts of different domain problems, for the sake of <br>
-- skill practice for successful completion of relevant projects in courseworks of academic programmes
+- demonstrating skills for achieving machine learning modelling projects in academics and industry R&D
-- simulating the similar real projects encountered in past work experiences
+- simulating similar real-world projects encountered in past work experiences
-- self-interest in machine learning research applied in a specific topic / field
+- applying machine learning research in a niche topic / field

 Most of the codes were written in Python, while a few on R, the major machine learning framework adopted included Tensorflow, Keras and Pytorch.